nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/Container.rst

    :param restAdapter: The REST Adapter instance.
    :param meta: The container meta data returned from REST Adapter.
    :param absoluteParentPath: The absolute parent path of this container.
+   :param parentState: The parent state of the item.
+   :param shareKey: The share key of the item if the item is of type share.

+Container
+^^^^^^^^^

+.. java:constructor:: public Container(Parcel source)
+   :outertype: Container

+   Initializes the Folder instance.

+   :param source: The parcel object parameter.

 Methods
 -------
+changeAttributes
+^^^^^^^^^^^^^^^^

+.. java:method:: @Override public boolean changeAttributes(Map<String, String> values, BitcasaRESTConstants.VersionExists ifConflict) throws BitcasaException
+   :outertype: Container

+   Changes the specified item attributes.

+   :param values: The attributes to be changed.
+   :param ifConflict: The action to be taken if a conflict occurs.
+   :throws BitcasaException: If a CloudFS API error occurs.
+   :return: boolean A value indicating whether the operation was successful or not.

 list
 ^^^^